unicode-org/icu4x/docs/design/properties_code_point_trie.md

 ### Options

-#### Option 1: Re-implement `CodePointTrie` in Rust in ICU4X
+#### Option 1: Implement full-stack `CodePointTrie` (builder and reader) in Rust in ICU4X

 This option entails writing new Rust code that supports all of the functionality of the `CodePointTrie`.

-The advantages would be to have a Rust-native code that can compile entirely within ICU4X and potentially be used elsewhere.
+The advantage would be to have Rust-native code that can compile entirely within ICU4X and potentially be used elsewhere.

 The disadvantages would be the large amount of time to implement all of the complicated logic (largely located in the builder), and the possibility of losing feature parity 'sync' if/when ICU makes further improvements to the `CodePointTrie` implementation.

-#### Option 2: Implement a reader for the ICU4C `CodePointTrie` binary data directly in Rust in ICU4X
+#### Option 2: Implement the `CodePointTrie` reader in ICU4X Rust and import compiled data from ICU4C

 This option entails writing Rust code that can interpret the binary serialization of the `CodePointTrie` and navigate it directly.
-It would require also creating an "offline" step (relative to ICU4X) in which ICU4C binary data is exported as a companion package of data in the data downloads for new each ICU release.
+It would also require creating an "offline" step (relative to ICU4X) in which ICU4C binary data is exported as a companion package in the data downloads for new each ICU release.

-The advantages would be having code in ICU4X that shares the same precomputed optimized code point trie data, and it is therefore guaranteed to stay in sync with future improvements in `CodePointTrie` implementation in order to use new versions of data.
+The advantages would be having code in ICU4X that shares the same precomputed optimized code point trie data, and is therefore guaranteed to stay in sync with future improvements in `CodePointTrie` implementation in order to use new versions of data.
 Only the `CodePointTrie` reader code needs to be ported to read the serialized data, which is much smaller than the C++ code in ICU4C for the builder that builds the structure that gets serialized.

 The disadvantages would be similar to what are applicable for other external sources of data in ICU4X that go through a data provider (an extra data dependency that requires an offline step for downloading/exporting during build and/or installation time).